Skip to main content

 Key Facts

-3. Treatment gap for mental disorders ranges between 70% and 92% across the country.
+3. Treatment gap for mental disorders ranges between 70% and 92% across conditions.

-6. Tele‑MANAS, the national tele‑mental health helpline, has fielded over 1.81 million calls since its inception.
+6. Tele‑MANAS helpline has handled over 1.81 million calls since its launch.

 Background & Context